markhgn/markhgn.github.io/_posts/2013-01-25-where-to-invest-your-marketing-time-and-resources.md

 Hence all this hype from marketers around this notion of ‘brands as publishers’ on the web.
 But the chart above is telling us in a slightly confused way that:

 * People who have given their permission by a business to be emailed are happy to receive email from that business (no surprise!)
-* If they want to know more than the company website should host appropriate content…
+* The company website should host appropriate content when they want more information...
-* … and this content should be about products…
+* ... and this content should be about products...
-* … supported by in-store help
+* ... supported by in-store help

 My interpretation of this is that the ‘consumers’ who responded were thinking about finding answers to product-related questions.